jfrazier-eth/jfrazier-eth/README.md

 ### 🔭 I’m currently looking for employment after graduation in May 2021

-### 🌱 I’m currently studying Algorithms, Computer Security, Systems Software, Progamming Systems and Languages
+### 🌱 I’m currently learning about cryptography, functional programming in Standard ML, and C.

 ### 💻 I’m looking to collaborate on VS Code extensions for Standard ML